vinceskahan/v5wiki/Help!-Posting-to-weewx-user.md

        sudo tail -f /var/log/syslog | tee /var/tmp/mylog

+   note - on a modern systemd system you might not see these files present due to systemd handling logging.
+You might consider installing a traditional syslog daemon (for debian: `sudo apt-get install rsyslog`) or alternately use the systemd `journalctl` command.
+This example returns the last 20 lines of weewx logs from systemd:

+       sudo journalctl -u weewx --no-pager -n 20

 5. In a _different_ console terminal, restart `weewxd`.
 On Debian, this is generally done with